BjoernSag/FigmaReactTypeScriptMetamask/README.md

 We use cypress.io to do a little end to end testing.
 Before running it it is important to start create-react-app(by writing npm run start), as it is testing that version.
 In a live version, we wouldn't need to do that, as we could test directly at the live version.
 To run cypress, write "npm run cypress:open" in console.
 This will open a program called cypress where you can click on the test I have created

-The focus on this application this far has been mobile first.
+The focus on this application this far has been mobile first, and I spent a long time on a small part.
+The table on buyoptionspage, that changes between mobile and desktop.
 But I did setup a basic dynamic solution based on mediaqueeries that can be used to make desktop, landscape, etc versions.
 This can be found under responsive_utilities and the different breakpoints are imported and used as components

 As the first stage of the project I designed it in figma, the design can be found here: https://www.figma.com/file/DBQzqixQZoIbq8ZsFz7P5t/Ether?node-id=0%3A1

+I attempted to add and use MetaMask, Ganache-cli, web3 and a multitude of others, but the documentation made it a little hard in the time alotted.
+I would love to go back in the muture and look more and finish this application or maybe even do it on a live application.

+Most of the CSS in this project is contained in the individual components.
+That is intentional, however, there definitly is CSS that should be refactored into it's own css files as I reuse it several times.
+TODO in the future.

+TODO:
+The first time I visited your website, and espescially your app, I was really confused as to what everything meant.
+As you said in the first interview, the long term goal is to replace a lot, if not all of the central fintec industry with defi.
+But to do that we would have to get everyone to use it.
+My goal and plan would then be to make the site more accessible for everyone.
+Not just through a revamp of the mobile site, but also with more explanations.

-Brief docs can be found under, and a "how to start and use create-react-app can be found at the bottom"
+Brief docs can be found under, and a "how to start and use create-react-app can be found at the bottom" I divided the files into 3 main folders:

+components, icons and responsive_utilities

+With a little more time to refactor I would I changed the components files into more "view components" and "function components"
+TODO in the future
+components:

+    blockchain:

+    headerComponents:

+    helperComponenents:

+    pages:

+icons:
+Most of the svg files are in here, unless they are specific enough to be in their own folder.
+Such as the header svg, which fits perfectly in the header subfolder under components.

+responsive_utilites:
+I added 3 media queries in the form of components.
+For mobile, landscape and portrait and one for desktop.

+---- The docs ends here -  Information about create-react-app is underneath ----

 # Getting Started with Create React App